Nanoparticle Tracking Analysis Concentration Zeta Potential Fluorescence Size Colocalization

 is a Multi-Parameter Technique

 Nanoparticle Tracking Analysis is a particle characterization technique for virtually all types of nanoparticles suspended in media.
-On the same sample, the size, concentration, zeta potential and fluorescence on the same sample are measured.
+The size, concentration, zeta potential and fluorescence are measured on the same sample.

 The highlights of this technique are: